 Ignorance of the problem because it is hidden from view is no excuse.

 We need to ask the question again and again.
 “How could such a thing happen in the first place?”
 And here’s the caution: don’t limit your understanding to commonly accepted explanations.
 Don’t just blame the sexual culture, the easy access through digital devices, or someone’s sexually promiscuous past.
 Yes, we live in a different world technologically, but Corinth had all three of those explanations.
 Wanton sexuality was common.
 There was easy accessibility to prostitutes in the temple.
 Sexual immorality was a part of their previous non-Christian lifestyle.
 I would strongly suggest that there is more to understanding the cause of sexual sin among Christians.
 And it has to do with all of us.

 Sexual sin is not just the problem of the sinner, but of the whole church.
 Whatever it might say of the guilty one’s faith, it says just as much of the church’s faithfulness.
 Now we may want to blame sexually disinterested wives and then say, “Men are sexually hardwired.”
 The problem of sexual dissatisfaction in Christian marriages is important, but it is related to the bigger problem of spiritual, relational, and sexual maturity.

 Sexual Sin and Community

-It is clear that Paul saw sexual sin differently, so when he challenges the Corinthians, he does so by confronting their theology on which their behavior is based. “‘All things are lawful for me,’ but not all things are helpful” (1 Corinthians 6:12).
-Their belief was that they could do what they wanted with their own bodies (verses 13–20).
+Paul clearly saw sexual sin differently, so when he challenges the Corinthians, he does so by confronting the theology at the root of their behavior. “‘All things are lawful for me,’ but not all things are helpful” (1 Corinthians 6:12).
+They believed they could do what they wanted with their own bodies (1 Corinthians 6:13–20).
 They had the great Bible teachers of their day: Paul, Aquila, and Apollos, but still, every one of us “must pay much closer attention to what we have heard, lest we drift away from it” (Hebrews 2:1).

 If it is pleasurable, why not do it?